mmiscool/BREP/docs/features/helix.md

 ![Helix feature dialog](Helix_dialog.png)

-Helix creates a parametric helical curve you can reuse as a path for sweeps, tubes, or future thread features.
-Geometry generation is delegated to the BREP kernel (`buildHelixPolyline`) so the same code can drive downstream operations.
+Helix creates a parametric helical curve you can reuse as a path for sweeps, tubes, or thread features.
+Geometry generation is delegated to the BREP kernel (`buildHelixPolyline`) so the same code can drive downstream operations and maintain consistent handedness/segmenting.

 ## Inputs
 - `radius` – Base radius of the helix.